Adverse Possession: What Is It And How Does It Work?

 - Awareness of trespassing.
 In awareness of trespassing, the trespasser must understand that they have no legal right to be on the property.

 - Good faith mistake.
 This rule requires the trespasser to have made an innocent mistake in occupying the property.
 For example, they may have relied on an invalid or incorrect deed, making them unaware of the boundaries of the property.
 Some states follow this rule.

 For instance, in the fence example above, the neighbor was unaware of the boundaries of the property because they used a faulty deed.
 Therefore, this claim would be considered a hostile claim.

 2. Actual Possession

 Actual possession means that the person making the claim is currently in possession of the property.
-This means that they may maintain it, and depending on state law, pay taxes on it.
-Usually, the trespasser can establish actual position by documenting their maintenance and improvement efforts to the land.
+This means that they are making use of the property by maintaining it, and depending on state law, paying taxes on it.
+Usually, the trespasser can establish actual possession by documenting their maintenance and improvement efforts to the land.

 Essentially, this definition means that the trespasser is physically present and treats the land as if they were the owner.